Helping a School Make Contact with an Astronaut on the ISS

 Help A Young Person Learn To Operate From Your Shack

-I have personally found that being an Elmer to be one of the most rewarding and enjoyable aspects of Amateur Radio.
+I have personally found being a Mentor to be one of the most rewarding and enjoyable aspects of Amateur Radio.
 Every time that I help someone get on the air for the first time or help someone to build their first HF antenna or station, I get the same enjoyment as when I did these things for the first time in my Amateur Radio experience.

-Elmer’ing is also a great opportunity for the “Elmer” to learn new things.
-Newer or less experienced folks will have different things that they want to try or learn about than those things that we “Elmers” consider our “tried and true” Amateur Radio activities.
-A great Elmer will help the less experienced HAM take on these projects and learn along with them.
+Mentoring is also a great opportunity for a “Mentor” to learn new things.
+Newer or less experienced folks will have different things that they want to try or learn about than those things that we “Mentors” consider our “tried and true” Amateur Radio activities.
+A great Mentor will help the less experienced HAM take on these projects and learn along with them.
 This gives the less experienced person the confidence and support that they need to try more difficult projects with confidence.
 The learning experience associated with being an Elmer has often been the best part of the experience for me.

-So how does one get started with Elmer’ing?
+So how does one get started with Mentoring?
 You could open your station to newer HAMs and offer them a chance to get on the air and learn to operate.
-There is always someone looking to put up a new antenna or to repair an existing one.
-These are all great opportunities for Elmer’ing.
+There is always someone looking to put up a new antenna or repair an existing one.
+These are all great opportunities for Mentoring.
 Also, you could consider creating a presentation that you can deliver at your local radio club meetings as a way to share specialized knowledge or experience that you may have.
-If you are new licensed, perhaps you could help someone who is studying for their license exam with some of the areas that they are finding difficult.
-Also, new folks tend to have experience with computers and the Internet that many of the folks who have been in the hobby for a while can benefit from.
-This can be a 2-way Elmer’ing opportunity.
+If you are newly licensed, perhaps you could help someone who is studying for their license exam with some of the areas that they are finding difficult.
+Also, new folks tend to have experience with computers and the Internet which many of the folks who have been in the hobby for a while can benefit from.
+This can be a 2-way Mentoring opportunity.

-I hope that all of our readers will consider becoming an Elmer in some way.
+I hope that all of our readers will consider becoming a Mentor in some way.
 Your efforts to help someone new or less experienced can provide you with the satisfaction that you helped to make Amateur Radio a better hobby for everyone.

-John Keslo, W1MBG and I (both members of the Nashua Area Radio Club) recently had the chance to visit the Academy for Science and Design (ASD) in Nashua, New Hampshire to provide an Introduction to Amateur Radio for the students there.
-ASD’s goal is to be a world-class school that specializes in science, engineering, mathematics and design for students in grades 6-12.
-ASD periodically holds SPARK (Symposium Promoting Advancement of Real-world Knowledge) conferences, which enable ASD students to learn about areas which might help them to develop careers in Science, Technology, Engineering and/or Math (STEM).
+John Keslo, W1MBG, and I (both members of the Nashua Area Radio Club) recently had the chance to visit the Academy for Science and Design (ASD) in Nashua, New Hampshire, to provide an Introduction to Amateur Radio for the students there.
+ASD’s goal is to be a world-class school specializing in science, engineering, mathematics, and design for students in grades 6-12.
+ASD periodically holds SPARK (Symposium Promoting Advancement of Real-world Knowledge) conferences, which enable ASD students to learn about areas that might help them to develop careers in Science, Technology, Engineering, and/or Math (STEM).
 The students at ASD are extremely bright and are highly motivated to develop STEM careers.
 We had about 45 students elect to attend the two sessions that John and I presented.

 Introduction To Amateur Radio Video